rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Errata All Modules.md

 <br>

 ### Exercise 1 - Use Azure Key Vault to manage Virtual Machine identities
 <br>
+Task 1 - Create a Windows Virtual Machine with Azure AD login enabled<br>
+Use the following setting on the Basic tab<br>
+Resource group;  myDemoRG<br>
+Virtual machine name:  myVM3<br>
+Availability options:  No infrastructure redundancy required<br>
+Image:  Windows Server 2019 Datacenter – Gen 1<br>
+Username:  demouser<br>
+Password:  demo@pass123<br>

+On the Management tab, check the box to Login with Azure AD under the Azure AD section.<br>
+Make sure System assigned managed identity under the Identity section is checked.
+This action should happen automatically once you enable Login with Azure AD.<br>

 Task 2 - Create a Key Vault<br>
 Step 6:  May need to add your initials to the Key vault name<br>